Below are the Canada Revenue Agency's requirements for issuing tax receipts for gifts (donations).

 For All Gifts

-An official donation receipt must always include
+An official donation receipt must always include the name and website address of the Canada Revenue Agency.

-- English:
+English:

 - Canada Revenue Agency